Evolutionary Factor Searching for Sparse Portfolio Optimization Using Large Language Models: Abstract

 \section{Abstract}

-\begin{quote} Sparse portfolio optimization is a fundamental yet challenging problem in quantitative finance, since traditional approaches heavily relying on historical return statistics and static objectives can hardly adapt to dynamic market regimes.
-To address this issue, we propose \textbf{E}volutionary \textbf{F}actor \textbf{S}earch (\textbf{EFS}), a novel framework that leverages large language models (LLMs) to automate the generation and evolution of alpha factors for sparse portfolio construction.
-By reformulating the asset selection problem as a top-m ranking task guided by LLM-generated factors, EFS incorporates an evolutionary feedback loop to iteratively refine the factor pool based on performance.
-Extensive experiments on five Fama-French benchmark datasets and three real-market datasets (US50, HSI45 and CSI300) demonstrate that EFS significantly outperforms both statistical-based and optimization-based baselines, especially in larger asset universes and volatile conditions.
-Comprehensive ablation studies validate the importance of prompt composition, factor diversity, and LLM backend choice.
-Our results highlight the promise of language-guided evolution as a robust and interpretable paradigm for portfolio optimization under structural constraints. \end{quote}
+Sparse portfolio optimization is a fundamental yet challenging problem in quantitative finance.
+Traditional approaches often use static objectives and thus adapt poorly to dynamic market regimes.
+In this work, we propose Evolutionary Factor Search, a framework that leverages large language models and evolutionary algorithms to automatically generate and evolve alpha factors for sparse portfolio construction.
+The framework recasts asset selection as a ranking task guided by the generated factors and uses an evolutionary feedback loop to iteratively refine the factor pool from portfolio performance.
+To handle the inter-factor redundancy that accumulates during this search, we further introduce a redundancy-aware weight allocation module that combines random-matrix-theory denoising of the factor correlation matrix with regularized quadratic programming, at negligible overhead and without additional tuning.
+Extensive experiments on four Fama-French benchmarks and three real-market datasets spanning the United States, Hong Kong, and Mainland China equity markets show that the proposed framework outperforms statistical and optimization-based baselines across diverse markets.
+Ablation studies further validate the importance of prompt composition, factor diversity, and language-model choice.
+These results highlight language-model-guided evolution as a robust and interpretable paradigm for portfolio optimization under structural constraints.